Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Factors Influencing Opinion Expression

-\begin{addmargin}[1.25em]{0em} \textit{Hypothesis 2a: The perceived inclusivity of a community is more positively associated with the likelihood of opinion expression when users hold incongruent viewpoints.} \end{addmargin} Who is part of the community also matters.
+\begin{addmargin}[3em]{0em} \textit{Hypothesis 2a: The perceived inclusivity of a community is more positively associated with the likelihood of opinion expression when users hold incongruent viewpoints.} \end{addmargin} Who is part of the community also matters.
 Users frequently mention the fear of being personally attacked as a primary reason for not posting minority opinions~\cite{neubaum2018we}.
 In both online and offline settings, existing research has found that people are more secure when sharing ideas in psychologically safe communities~\cite{newman2017psychological}.
 That is, when people foresee fewer negative interpersonal consequences, they are more willing to take potentially controversial actions.
 Community diversity is an important antecedent for psychological safety~\cite{newman2017psychological}.
 Emphasizing diversity can foster a positive climate in which community members, regardless of their background, more strongly identify as members of the group and feel psychologically safe~\cite{mckay2007racial}.
-In this setting, group members are more willing to engage in potentially risky behaviors.
+In this setting, group members are more willing to engage in potentially risky behaviors, such as sharing opinions that may deviate from what is popular.
+In a similar vein, prior work on the spiral of silence has suggested that those with more bridging social capital that connects them to heterogeneous networks on social media platforms, are more willing to speak up online~\cite{sheehan2015change}.
 From this literature, we hypothesize the following:

-\begin{addmargin}[1.25em]{0em} \textit{Hypothesis 2b: The diversity of community members is more positively associated with the likelihood of opinion expression when users hold incongruent viewpoints.} \end{addmargin} To conceptualize inclusion and diversity, we draw on work that has sought to quantify the values of online communities~\cite{weld2022makes}.
-We utilize the instrument proposed in this work~\cite{weld2021making} to capture users' perceived sense of inclusion and diversity across different subreddits.
+\begin{addmargin}[3em]{0em} \textit{Hypothesis 2b: The diversity of community members is more positively associated with the likelihood of opinion expression when users hold incongruent viewpoints.} \end{addmargin} To conceptualize inclusion and diversity, we draw on work that has sought to quantify the values of online communities~\cite{weld2022makes}.
+We utilize the instrument proposed by~\citet{weld2021making} to capture users' perceived sense of inclusion and diversity across different subreddits.
+Perceived inclusion is defined as how ``included and able to contribute new and existing member feel'' while perceived diversity refers to how diverse people in the community are thought to be.